meetdomaine/Kit/documentation/content/docs/theme-setup.md

 STORE={shopify-store}.myshopify.com
 ```

+See [**Getting Started / Connecting To Shopify**](/docs/getting-started/#setup-your-connection-to-shopify) for details on how to setup the minimum recommended variables as you see above.

 ## webpack.config.js

 Webpack configurations can vary pretty wildly per project but here is an example of a common boilerplate.